csc301-fall-2020/team-project-11-malecare-cancer-support/deliverable-1/planning.md

 	Our product will provide several tags (e.g. Need-Mentor, Want-Hookup, etc) to let users choose from.
 	This helps users define themselves (purpose and need).
 	Then the product can provide matches for users. (see below)

+	First, Our product will provide several tags (e.g. Need-Mentor, Want-Hookup, etc) to let users choose from,
+	users can define their purpose by choosing the correct tags for themselves.
+	Then the product can provide matches for users. (see below)

 #### Q: How to match up users?
 	Our product will have a tag filter setting on the main page.
 It makes sure that the matches we provide meet the user's will.